gklyne/I-D/arcp/arcp.md

 =======================

-As when handling any content, extra care should be taken when consuming archives and app URIs from unknown sources.
+As when handling any content, extra care should be taken when consuming archives and arcp URIs from unknown sources.

 An archive could contain compressed files that expand to fill all available disk space.

-A maliciously crafted archive could contain paths with characters (e.g. backspace) which could make an app URI invalid or misleading if used unescaped.
+A maliciously crafted archive could contain paths with characters (e.g. backspace) which could make an arcp URI invalid or misleading if used unescaped.

-A maliciously crafted archive could contain paths (e.g. combined Unicode sequences) that cause the app URI to be very long, causing issues in information systems propagating said URI.
+A maliciously crafted archive could contain paths (e.g. combined Unicode sequences) that cause the arcp URI to be very long, causing issues in information systems propagating said URI.

 An archive might contain symbolic links that, if